 In October 2014, the Wakefield Heritage Commission celebrated the designation of the town’s Newichawannock Bridge and Canal to the National Register of Historic Places and as the town’s second National Historic District.
 The town’s first nationally designated Historic District is Wakefield Corner.

 Hiram Paul built the bridge and canal for the Great Falls Manufacturing Company in 1868.
-Paul’s ancestors still reside in the area, including Wakefield Heritage Commission Vice Chair Peter Brown of Wakefield Corner (great-grandson) and great-granddaughters Nancy Hall and Ann Paul Hatch.
+Paul’s ancestors include former Wakefield Heritage Commission Vice Chair Peter Brown of Wakefield Corner (great-grandson) and great-granddaughters Nancy Hall -- who has served on the Wakefield Heritage Commission for many years -- and Ann Paul Hatch.

 Paul, an accomplished engineer and owner of the Wakefield House Tavern and Stagecoach Stop, built the canal to increase water supply to the company’s textile mills 25 miles down stream in Somersworth.
 Located on Canal Road between the New Hampshire and Maine border, the Newichawannock Bridge and Canal is one of only a handful of sites on the National Register that straddle two states.